where we are

 Two-thirds of the island consists of a flat plain raised only a few feet above sea level.
 The other third, the Highlands, is relatively flat tableland with a maximum height of 42 metres.
 Unlike most of the islands which form the eastern boundary of the Caribbean Sea, Barbuda is not of volcanic origin.
 The island is limestone and represents a coral reef which was raised above the sea in two successive stages.
 In the south the Highlands slope down to meet the plain.
 On the eastern windward side the Atlantic Ocean washes up on mostly rocky headlands.
 Much of the coastline is characterised by beach sands and fringed with coral reefs.

-Throughout its history Barbuda has been an exceptionally dangerous hazard to shipping and continues to be difficult for boats to negotiate to this day.
+Throughout its history Barbuda has been an exceptionally dangerous hazard to shipping because of it’s flat geography and hidden reefs, and continues to be difficult for boats to negotiate to this day.

-See the Google Earth view of Barbuda and below some aerial photo’s of our island.
+See the Google Earth view of Barbuda although don’t believe all the labels they use – we don’t have a beach called ‘Pink Sand Beach’ for example – and below there are some aerial photo’s of our island.